sciensanogit/training-eu_wish-team_3/presentation-mission2.md

 - start doing this 45 min before the end of session2, to ensure having enough time.
 - ask each team member to commit their change and push it to the online repository
 - source 01_data_prep.R, 02_visuals.R, 03_tbl.R, and 04_quarto. make sure to load all packages needed in 00_main.R only
+- remove non necessary files
+- commit and push the modifications

 ## extra steps if you have time
 - produce .html and .docx files with the quarto render